 This court is for Aboriginal and Torres Strait Islander offenders who plead guilty.

 Established in 2008 as part of the County Court Victoria jurisdiction, the County Koori Court is the first sentencing court for Aboriginal and Torres Strait Islander offenders in the higher jurisdiction in Australia.
-It follows the successful Koori Court model introduced at the Magistrates’ and Children’s Courts and sits at Melbourne, Mildura and Morwell.
+It follows the successful Koori Court model introduced at the Magistrates’ and Children’s Courts and sits at Latrobe Valley, Melbourne, Mildura, Shepparton and Warrnambool.

 Indigenous accused must elect to go to Koori Court, consent to the jurisdiction and plead guilty.
 The plea hearing is conducted in three stages:

-The accused must be Aboriginal to come before the County Koori Court.
+The accused must be an Aboriginal or Torres Strait Islander person to come before the County Koori Court.

 An Aboriginal or Torres Strait Islander person is someone who: